murkl/arch-os/docs/DOCS.md

 ### Services

-This services will be enabled during `core` Installation:
+This services will be enabled during Arch OS Core Installation:

 ```
 NetworkManager fstrim.timer systemd-zram-setup@zram0.service systemd-oomd.service systemd-boot-update.service systemd-timesyncd.service
 ```

 ### Configuration

+This configuration will be set during Arch OS Core Installation:

 - `vm.max_map_count` is set to `1048576` for compatibility of some apps/games
 - `DefaultTimeoutStopSec` is set to `10s` for faster shutdown